quicwg/base-drafts/draft-ietf-quic-http.md

 {{frame-grease}} and {{stream-grease}}.

-The modified SETTINGS format contains nested length elements, which could pose a security risk to an uncautious implementer.
+The modified SETTINGS format contains nested length elements, which could pose a security risk to an incautious implementer.
 A SETTINGS frame parser MUST ensure that the length of the frame exactly matches the length of the settings it contains.